Last updated on February 6, 2026

 There’s even been a Secret Lair Drop called Bitterblossom Dreams which features a Bitterblossom with new art and four distinct Faerie Rogue tokens.

-Is Tribal Still a Card Type?
+Was Tribal Replaced by Kindred as a Card Type?

 Atraxa, Grand Unifier

 Tribal is a card type, not a supertype.
 It is a separate card type that can be counted by effects like Consuming Blob.
+Legendary is a supertype, so Sword of the Animist has a supertype, one card type (artifact), and a subtype (equipment).

 Is Tribal a Type of Permanent?